jubis/AkkaCrawler/README.md

 This project is for playing with Akka actors.
 It mostly demonstrates the ability of Actors to keep state in concurrent processing.

-Also works as a demo for resource handling with actors: it uses a router to spin a set amount of actors that execute one task at a time and thus enables the router to handle the amount of concurrent activity.
-Currently the actors block to prevent concurrent tasks but that is an anti-pattern and will be replaced with a queue inside the actor.
+Also works as a demo for resource handling with actors: it spins a set amount of actors that execute one task at a time and thus enables the handling of the amount of concurrent activity.
+This is implemented by the worker actors queuing the excess jobs and also the "hub" actor queuing the job until it has a free worker available.
+Of course the queue would be actually required only in one side - but this is a demo.

 What it does?
 -------------